harrywang/scrapy-tutorial/README.md

 This repo contains the code for my tutorial: A Minimalist End-to-End Scrapy Tutorial (https://medium.com/p/11e350bcdec0).

-The webiste to crawl is [http://quotes.toscrape.com](http://quotes.toscrape.com).
+The website to crawl is [http://quotes.toscrape.com](http://quotes.toscrape.com).

 ## Setup
 Tested with Python 3.6 via virtual environment: